 How would you cope if your mind starting betraying and you couldn’t trust what it told you anymore?

 The causes of schizophrenia are not fully understood, but we know that we derive information from our environment via our senses.
 This information undergoes processing where it is then stored into either one of two categories: something that has been experienced before, or something that is new.

 We are able to go through life thanks to this processing, which gives us clues about what to expect, thanks to previous experience.
 So for instance, if you were walking outside and you heard wings flapping above your head, without looking, your brain would have put together many other experiences where you heard this noise and that information would lead you to believe the noise came from a bird.

 These previous experiences are called schema.
 A schema relates to a pattern of behaviour or thought that organizes categories of information and the relationships among them.

 There is also the factor that the schemas of people with schizophrenia are already distorted.
-Their schema, which are stored memories of earlier experiences, are often impaired experiences.
+Their schema, which is stored memories of earlier experiences, is often impaired experiences.

 - Their beliefs are different from the normal view of the world.

 - It is difficult for them to understand what others are feeling or thinking.